core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If pairwise mode is supported, then the pairwise keys are added to the Security Context, as described in the beginning of {{sec-context}}.

 The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed each time they are needed.
-The shared secret changes only when a public/private key pair used for its derivation changes, and then the pairwise keys also change.
-The pairwise keys changes additionally if the Sender ID changes or if there is a new Security Context for the group, see (see {{sec-group-re-join}}).
+The shared secret changes only when a public/private key pair used for its derivation changes, which results in the pairwise keys also changing.
+Additionally, the pairwise keys change if the Sender ID changes or if a new Security Context is established for the group (see {{sec-group-re-join}}).
 In order to optimize protocol performance, an endpoint may store the derived pairwise keys for easy retrieval.

-In the pairwise mode, the Sender Context includes the Pairwise Sender Keys for the other endpoints, see {{fig-additional-context-information}}.
-In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X as defined in the Recipient Context (i.e. the Sender ID from the point of view of endpoint X).
-In this way the Recipient ID can be used for lookup of the right Pairwise Sender Key.
+In the pairwise mode, the Sender Context includes the Pairwise Sender Keys for the other endpoints (see {{fig-additional-context-information}}).
+In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X, as defined in the Recipient Context (i.e. the Sender ID from the point of view of endpoint X).
+In this way, the Recipient ID can be used to lookup for the right Pairwise Sender Key.
 This association may be implemented in different ways, e.g. storing the pair (Recipient ID, Pairwise Sender Key), or linking a Pairwise Sender Key to a Recipient Context.

 ## Update of Security Context {#ssec-sec-context-persistence}